openharmony/location_location_cangjie_wrapper/README.md

 Interface layer description:

-- Location Service API: Cangjie public interfaces based on location service encapsulation exposed to users.
+- Location Service API: Provides Cangjie public interface declarations for obtaining the current location and checking if the location service is enabled.
+When using the location service API, please turn on the device's "Location" switch.

 Framework layer description:

 - Location Service Wrapper: Provides Cangjie encapsulation method implementations for obtaining the current location and checking if the location service is enabled.
-- Cangjie Location Services FFI Wrapper Definition: Responsible for defining the C language interoperability interface for Cangjie, aimed at implementing Cangjie location service capabilities.
+This encapsulation layer is a Cangjie encapsulation implementation of location service functionality based on the location service component.

 Cangjie Location Service Dependencies:

-- Cangjie Interop: Encapsulates public interfaces for C language interoperation, and provides Cangjie tag class implementation for annotating Cangjie APIs, as well as providing BusinessException exception class definitions thrown to users.
+- cangjie_ark_interop: Encapsulates public interfaces for C language interoperation, and provides Cangjie tag class implementation for annotating Cangjie APIs, as well as providing BusinessException exception class definitions thrown to users.
-- Location Service Framework: Provides C language interfaces for basic location services that can be called by the location service Cangjie interface through calling underlying GNSS driver interfaces.
+- Location Service Component: Provides basic functions such as GNSS positioning, network positioning (cellular base station, WLAN, Bluetooth positioning technology), geocoding, country code, and geofencing by calling underlying GNSS driver interfaces.
-- Cangjie DFX: Responsible for providing log interfaces, providing Cangjie interfaces that can be called by the location service Cangjie interface to print logs at critical paths.
+- hiviewdfx_cangjie_wrapper: Responsible for providing log interfaces, providing Cangjie interfaces that can be called by the location service Cangjie interface to print logs at critical paths.

 ## Directory Structure